Oops, forgot to actually tell you what my month specific goals were ;p Oh well, here they are and how I fared with them:

 - Write flash fiction – I’m going to call it flash fiction February ;p I’m pushing myself to write at least four new flash pieces, one each week

-- Revise and find betas for ‘Light In The Deep’
+- Revise and continue getting feedback for ‘Light In The Deep’

-- Revise Nothing Charming and send to betas
+- Complete first draft of Nothing Charming, revise, and send to betas if time

 - Check places that pay for reprints re:my older sold short stories